Charlie Chaplin Filmography Continued

 attic apartment is a representation of the garret Chaplin had

-with his mother and brother in London, just as the slum neighborhood
+shared with his mother and brother

 Five